shadowsocks/shadowsocks-go/README.md

 ## About encryption methods

-AES is recommended for shadowsocks-go. ([Intel AES Instruction Set](http://en.wikipedia.org/wiki/AES_instruction_set) will be used if available and can make encryption/decryption fast.)
+AES is recommended for shadowsocks-go.
+[Intel AES Instruction Set](http://en.wikipedia.org/wiki/AES_instruction_set) will be used if available and can make encryption/decryption very fast.
+To be more specific, **`aes-128-cfb` is recommended as it is faster and [secure enough](https://www.schneier.com/blog/archives/2009/07/another_new_aes.html)**.

-**rc4 and table encryption methods are deprecated because they are not secure**.
+**rc4 and table encryption methods are deprecated because they are not secure.**

 ## Command line options